-We are heavily dependent on the success of PYX-201 and PYX-106, which are in the early stages of development, and PYX-107, which is in a Phase II clinical trial.
-If PYX-201, PYX-106 and/or PYX-107 are not successful in clinical trials or do not receive regulatory approval or licensure or are not successfully commercialized, our business will be materially and adversely affected.
+We are heavily dependent on the success of PYX-201 and PYX-106, which are in the early stages of development.
+If PYX-201, and/or PYX-106 are not successful in clinical trials or do not receive regulatory approval or licensure or are not successfully commercialized, our business will be materially and adversely affected.

-To date, we have invested a significant portion of our efforts and financial resources in the development of PYX-201 and PYX-106, and Apexigen had invested a significant portion of its efforts and financial resources in the development of PYX-107.
-Our future success is substantially dependent on our ability to successfully initiate and complete clinical development for, obtain regulatory licensure for, and successfully commercialize PYX-201, PYX-106 and PYX-107, which may never occur.
+To date, we have invested a significant portion of our efforts and financial resources in the development of PYX-201 and PYX-106.
+Our future success is substantially dependent on our ability to successfully initiate and complete clinical development for, obtain regulatory licensure for, and successfully commercialize PYX-201 and/or PYX-106, which may never occur.
 We currently have no products that are approved or licensed for commercial sale and may never be able to develop a marketable product.
-We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to the development of, and related clinical and other activities associated with, advancing PYX-201, PYX-106 and PYX-107, which will require clinical development, management of clinical and manufacturing activities, regulatory licensure, establishing commercial scale manufacturing, and significant sales, marketing, and distribution efforts before we can generate any revenues from any commercial sales.
-We cannot be certain that we will be able to successfully complete any of these activities or that, even if PYX-201, PYX-106 and PYX-107, receive regulatory licensure, such products will be able to successfully compete against therapies and technologies offered by other companies.
+We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to the development of, and related clinical and other activities associated with, advancing PYX-201 and/or PYX-106, which will require clinical development, management of clinical and manufacturing activities, regulatory licensure, establishing commercial scale manufacturing, and significant sales, marketing, and distribution efforts before we can generate any revenues from any commercial sales.
+We cannot be certain that we will be able to successfully complete any of these activities or that, even if PYX-201 and PYX-106, receive regulatory licensure, such products will be able to successfully complete against therapies and technologies offered by other companies.

-The research, testing, manufacturing, labeling, licensure, sale, packaging, marketing, and distribution of biological products are subject to extensive regulation by the FDA and comparable regulatory authorities in other countries.
-We are not permitted to market PYX-201, PYX-106 or PYX-107, in the United States until we receive licensure of a Biologics License Application, or BLA, or New Drug Application, or NDA, from the FDA for such product candidates, as appropriate.
-Further, we are not permitted to market PYX-201, PYX-106 or PYX-107, in any foreign countries until we receive the requisite licensure or approvals from such countries.
-We have not submitted a BLA or NDA to the FDA or comparable applications to any other comparable regulatory authorities for PYX-201, PYX-106 or PYX-107.
+The research, testing, manufacturing, labeling, licensure, sale, packaging, marketing and distribution of biological products are subject to extensive regulation by the FDA and comparable regulatory authorities in other countries.
+We are not permitted to market PYX-201 or PYX-106, in the United States until we receive licensure of a Biologics License Application, or BLA, or New Drug Application, or NDA, from the FDA for such product candidates, as appropriate.
+Further, we are not permitted to market PYX-201 or PYX-106, in any foreign countries until we receive the requisite licensure or approvals from such countries.
+We have not submitted a BLA or NDA to the FDA or comparable applications to any other comparable regulatory authorities for PYX-201 or PYX-106.
 We will not be in a position to do so for several years, if ever.
-If we are unable to obtain the necessary regulatory licensure or approvals for PYX-201, PYX-106 or PYX-107, in a country, we will not be able to commercialize such product candidate in that country.
-As a result, our financial position will be materially adversely affected, and we may not be able to generate sufficient revenues to continue our business
+If we are unable to obtain the necessary regulatory licensure or approvals for PYX-201 or PYX-106, in a country, we will not be able to commercialize such product candidate in that country.
+As a result, our financial position will be materially adversely affected, and we may not be able to generate sufficient revenues to continue our business.

-The outcome of preclinical testing for PYX-201 and PYX-106 and early clinical trials for PYX-107 may not predict the success of later clinical trials, and the results of clinical trials for PYX-107 may not satisfy the requirements of the FDA, EMA, or comparable foreign regulatory authorities.
+The outcome of preclinical testing for PYX-201 and PYX-106 may not predict the success of later clinical trials.